Wreath products in the automorphism group of a full shift: Introduction

 The \emph{full shift} is $\Sigma^\Z$, where $\Sigma$ is a finite alphabet, seen as a dynamical system under the $\Z$-action of the shift map $\sigma$, defined by $\sigma(x)_i = x_{i+1}$.
 Its automorphism group $\Aut(\Sigma^\Z)$ consists of $\sigma$-commuting self-homeomorphisms of $\Sigma^\Z$, also known as reversible cellular automata.

 This paper continues the study of the family

-of groups that abstractly embed into the automorphism group of $\Z$-full shift, which we sometimes call \emph{groups of cellular automata}.
-To our knowledge, the only ``upper bounds'' known on $\mathcal{G}$ is that groups in it are countable \cite{He69}, residually finite \cite{BoLiRu88}, and the word problems of f.g.\ groups in $\mathcal{G}$ are in co-NP \cite{Sa20e,KiRo90,BoLiRu88}.
+of groups that abstractly embed into the automorphism group of $\Z$-full shift, which we sometimes call \emph{groups of cellular automata}, the study of which begun in \cite{He69,BoLiRu88}.
+The main ``upper bounds'' known on $\mathcal{G}$ are that groups in it are countable \cite{He69}, residually finite \cite{BoLiRu88}, and the word problems of f.g.\ groups in $\mathcal{G}$ are in co-NP \cite{Sa20e,KiRo90,BoLiRu88}.

-We know much more on the constructive side, i.e.\ many complicated behaviors have been exhibited in f.g.\ groups in $\mathcal{G}$.
+There is much more work on the constructive side, i.e.\ many complicated behaviors have been exhibited in f.g.\ groups in $\mathcal{G}$.
 The Tits' alternative can fail \cite{Sa17d}, the torsion problem can be undecidable \cite{BaKaSa23,Sa22b}, there can be distorted infinite cyclic subgroups \cite{CaSa22}, and the conjugacy problem is in a sense undecidable in all large enough groups in $\mathcal{G}$ \cite{Sa20e}.
 We also know that $\mathcal{G}$ is closed under commensurability \cite{KiRo90} and countable graph products \cite{Sa18d,Sa20c}.

 Less is known in the ``tame'' end of the spectrum of groups.
 In particular, very little is known about solvable groups in $\mathcal{G}$.
-Indeed, already abelian groups are a mystery: finitely-generated abelian group are embeddable due to closure properties of $\mathcal{G}$, but we already do not know whether the dyadic rationals $\Z[1/2]$ are in $\mathcal{G}$.
+Indeed, already abelian groups are a mystery: all finitely-generated abelian groups are embeddable due to closure properties of $\mathcal{G}$, but we already do not know whether the additive group of dyadic rationals $(\Z[1/2], +)$ is in $\mathcal{G}$.
 Residual finiteness does not prevent this, and in general it is a major open problem whether $\Aut(\Sigma^\Z)$ can have any elements of infinite order with roots of infinitely many orders \cite{Bo08}.
 For general subshifts, such behavior is exhibited in \cite{BoLiRu88,Sa14d}.

+Next, one may consider nilpotent groups.
+Now, whether there are \emph{any} finitely-generated nilpotent groups in $\mathcal{G}$ (which are not virtually abelian) is a major open problem.
+The issue is that such groups always contain a copy of the three-dimensional integer Heisenberg group with presentation